sardana-org/sardana-followup/20180605-Prague/07-Taurus_Eval_Scheme/07-Taurus_Eval_Scheme.md

 Since Taurus 4.1, we can use the `@foo.*` syntax to instantiate an evaluation device with access to all the symbols available in the `foo` module.

-So, for example, for accessing the `os.apt.exists()` function we can do:
+So, for example, for accessing the `os.path.exists()` function we can do:

 ```
 taurusform 'eval:@os.*/path.exists("/home")'